LtLukoziuzU/UnityPlatformTesterTask/ProgressLog.md

 * Got the tools to work.
 Ground now can be tilled and watered
 * Got the day cycle working too.
 Going to "Bed" (house) and pressing "Use" now passes to next day, causing ground to slowly revert back to grass
 * Added some sprites, then realized, that maybe I shouldn't used copyrighted sprites.
-I am a terrible artist though, so seeds/plants' quality deteriorated, seriously.
+I am a terrible artist though, so seeds/plants' quality deteriorated severely.
 * Fully did shop and its logic.
 Can now buy seeds and sell seeds/harvested plants, and Player cannot walk while in Shop
 * Tomorrow finally time to finish this.
 Only two tasks left: get seeds to plant, grow and get harvested; and build script